The pixel

 A BOM provides detailed information about a product's components and their relationships to each other, allowing organizations to manage their supply chains effectively.
 BOMs are often created at different stages of a product's lifecycle and are updated as requirements or components change.

-Why are Bills of Material (BOM) important?
+Why are Bills of Material (BOMs) important?

 BOMs are crucial to a company's supply chain management because they provide detailed information about a product's components, their quantities, and their relationships to each other.
 This information is used to track parts and assemblies during the manufacturing process, as well as to understand the costs and lead times associated with each product.
 By having a clear understanding of their product's components, companies can manage their supply chains more effectively and reduce the risk of disruptions or delays.

-Bill of Materials example–what can a BOM be used for?
+What can a BOM be used for?

 What is the difference between an engineering BOM and a manufacturing BOM?